obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 ```

 > [!tip]
-> If you want to add an image from inside your vault, you can also [[Embedding files#Embed an image in a note|embed an image in a note]].
+> If you want to add an image from inside your vault, you can also [[Embed files#Embed an image in a note|embed an image in a note]].

 ## Quotes